-Quora and Stack Overflow are the two most popular Q&A websites.
-People ask questions and get answers.
-More importantly, the questions and answers become a repository of knowledge for millions of people.
+Quora and Stack Overflow are the two most popular Questions & Answers (Q&A) websites.
+People from all over the world can ask questions and get answers from others.
+More importantly, all the questions and answers become a repository of knowledge that can be used as references for millions of people.

 But what about people in the enterprise space who cannot post their work-related questions on a public site?
 Is it worthwhile to add Enterprise Questions and Answers to the list of collaboration tools?

 Our take is that every team should have a knowledge management system for their team members to capture and share knowledge.
 And questions and answers should be a key component of it.